Debtor

 There are many ways to become a debtor.
 Here are a few examples:

-• Sign mortgage papers and complete a home purchase
+• Sign mortgage paperwork and complete a home purchase

 • Buy a plane ticket with a credit card